plotly/plotly.py-docs/notebooks/getting-started.md

 For a complete overview of all of the ways that figures can be created and updated, see [*Creating and updating figures with Python*](https://plot.ly/python/user-guide/).

+For information on configuring figure layout options (e.g. axes, titles, legends, etc) see [*Layout Options*](https://plot.ly/python/#layout-options).

+For information on styling figures (e.g. colors, fonts, annotations, images, shapes, etc.), see [*Style Options*](https://plot.ly/python/#style-options).
+And for information on theming plotly figures, see [*Theming and templates with plotly for Python*](https://plot.ly/python/templates/).

 For information on all of the ways that plotly figures can be displayed, see [*Displaying plotly figures with plotly for Python*](https://plot.ly/python/renderers/).

-For information on theming plotly figures, see [*Theming and templates with plotly for Python*](https://plot.ly/python/templates/).

 For the full searchable reference of every figure property, see the [*Python figure reference*](https://plot.ly/python/reference/).